 IV.C.5.
-Sign each contested match's scorecard and present it to the Referee Chair in the case of a protested match (when using paper scoring)
+Sign each contested match's scorecard or TA matches paper and present it to the Referee Chair in the case of a protested match (when using paper scoring)

 IV.C.6.
 Oversee the computer operator/scorekeeper

 IV.C.7.
 Manage the ring and mentor the officials